Bank Panic

-is an arcade shooter game developed by Sanritsu Denki and released by Sega in 1984.
-Bally-Midway manufactured the game in the US.
-The player assumes the part of an Old West sheriff who must protect a bank and its customers from masked robbers.
+is a 1984 shooter game developed by Sanritsu Denki and published by Sega for Japanese and European arcades; in North America, it was distributed by Bally Midway.
+The player assumes the role of an Old West sheriff who must protect a bank and its customers from masked robbers.

 Gameplay

 Controls consist of a two-position joystick and three buttons to fire at the left, center, and right positions.
 The layout of the bank is implicitly a circle with twelve numbered doors and the player in the center.
-The player can rotate to the left or right using the joystick, viewing three doors at a time, and shoot at a door by pressing the button corresponding to its position on the screen.
+The player can rotate to the left or right using the joystick, viewing three doors at a time, and shoot at a door by pressing the button corresponding to its position.
 The doors will open to reveal one of the following: